kailash-manasarovar/statement/docs/timeline/2024/may.md

 - Some of the other chief's of staff are sitting close by and listening; Paul O'Leary is directly in front of me.
 Perhaps they're asleep.
 - Normally, I tell people and they are extremely disinterested...
 (I can hear their little heads saying *silly little girl*, or similar).
 - Other people I tell are very literally horrified; they gawk at me and walk off angrily.
 I kid you not.

+#### Fireblocks

+- One evening, I don't know why I'm late to dinner, but I am, and there's nowhere to sit, and I'm wondering around looking for somewhere to sit, and no-one's talking to me, or acknowledging me, at all (I think this was later in the week), and these two blokes are sitting at a table in full view and there's an empty chair on their table.
+- So I sit down.
+- These guys are from Fireblocks.
+- I ask them if they're giving a session or a talk or something.
+- They're not.
+They've just been invited along, by Jordi, they say.
+- We chat a little about crypto.
+- One of them says their business steals crypto from its users.
+- I'm surprised he would be so bold to admit something blatantly that probably everyone suspects anyway.
-- I tell two guys from Fireblocks at dinner about it one night.
-I believe they also become uncomfortable because they look at each other and get up leave me alone at the table.
+- I tell them about the forgivenet.
+- They also become uncomfortable because they look at each other, and get up and leave me, they don't even excuse themselves, they're gone.
+- I'm alone at the table and they haven't even finished their dinner.
+- Were these two invited especially for the sedated raping?
-- I find these reactions very interesting and not at all negative for the business.
+- I find these reactions from men clearly holding subscriptions to my sex-slave live-streams at Carrer Furs very interesting, and not at all negative for the business although I'm totally unaware of the egregiousness of the crimes these men are prepared to commit.
-- Perhaps exactly what I was hoping for, except if the reason behind it is participation in sedated switcheroo porn... that makes me sad.
+- Perhaps it's exactly what we were hoping for, except if the real reason I built the forgivenet is because of years of sedated rape-porn in my homes... that makes me sad... but someone has to stop this madness of male arrogance, secrecy, guilt, and fear.

 ### Alicia